alsspp01/alsspp01.github.io/content/Personal_Statement.md

 > When I had to face my fifth failure, I was extremely exhausted.
 > However, what helped me rise again were the encouragements and feedbacks from my team members.
 >
 > Through their feedback, I realized once more about the importance of treating people properly and maintaining a mindset of doing my best.
-> I was also able to objectively assess my own abilities.
+> And moreover, I was also able to objectively assess my own abilities.
 > I have a talent for quickly learning something new while enjoying the various aspects of the world as contents.
 > As a result, my skill set shaped into a hexagon, with each facet being slightly above average.
 >